 - Safeguarding your employees from illnesses and injuries;

 - Fostering worker alertness and knowledge so that employees feel responsible for their own safety and for that of the entire facility; and

 #3.
 Avoids the expenses of injuries and illnesses

 When people get hurt, the human toll is often the focus; however, health and safety issues are also expensive.
-Consider that every time an injury occurs, it carried a $33,000 price-tag all the way back in 2002, according to the National Safety Council (NSC).
+Consider that every time an injury occurs, it carries a $33,000 price tag all the way back in 2002, according to the National Safety Council (NSC).
 Furthermore, on-the-job fatalities and injuries are equivalent to cancer in their total direct and indirect costs.

 OSHA data shows that you can lower your costs for illness and injury by 20 to 40 percent with a safety and health management program.
 These programs, which center around occupational health & safety training, are shown to yield savings as much as 4 to 6 times their cost.

 In 1987, Paul O’Neill took over the reins of the aluminum manufacturing company Alcoa.
 He became CEO at a critical point: some of Alcoa’s latest product releases had been unsuccessful.